KeithWilliamsGMIT/Data-Representation-And-Querying-Project/README.md

 ###### Server Side
 - Python3 and Flask

 Python3 and the Flask microframework were requirements for this project.
 Initially I used sessions to save each users state.
-However, I eventually replaced this with Flask-HTTPAuth which is stateless.
+However, I eventually replaced this with Flask-HTTPAuth which is stateless in an effort to follow RESTful principles.
+This means the users must send their credentials with every request.
+I researched different methods of achieving this.
+Authorization tokens seemed to be the most secure method, however, due to time constraints I settled for sending the users email and password.

 - Neo4J

 A graph database seemed like the obvious choice of database for a social network as the data is not linear by nature.
+This was my first time using Neo4J or any graph database, but I found it relatively easy to use.

 ##### Resources
 The following two git repositories were very helpful when deciding how to structure the project.